Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/more-on-profiles.md

 ## Telling the host which profiles to run

-To activate a specific profile, when starting the host, pass in the full name of the profile on the command line.
+To activate a specific profile, when starting the host, pass the full name of the profile in the command line.
 Type names are case insensitive.
 Profiles can be combined by separating them with white space.

-So to run the endpoint with the `Integration` and `PerformanceCounters` profiles, use this:
+For example, to run the endpoint with the `Integration` and `PerformanceCounters` profiles:

     .\NServiceBus.Host.exe nservicebus.integration nservicebus.performancecounters

-When installing the host as a Windows Service, the profiles used when installing persist and are used every time the host starts.
-So to install the host with the Production and the PerformanceCounters profiles, use this:
+When installing the host as a Windows Service, the profiles used during installation are saved and they are used every time the host starts.
+In order to install the host with the `Production` and `PerformanceCounters` profiles:

     .\NServiceBus.Host.exe /install nservicebus.production nservicebus.performancecounters